MartinHodges/spring-boot-k8s-template/README.md

 kubectl apply -f kind/db-config.yml

-kubectl create namespace vault helm install vault hashicorp/vault -f kind/vault-config.yml -n vault
+kubectl create namespace vault helm install vault hashicorp/vault -f kind/vault-config-sa.yml -n vault

 kubectl create namespace eso
 helm install external-secrets external-secrets/external-secrets -n eso
 ```

+*Note that using kind/vault-config-sa.yml, you only get a single instance.*
+*If you want a high availability deployment, use kind/vault-config-ha.yml*

-Now you have installed Vault, you now need to initialise it and then unseal
+Now you have installed Vault, you now need to initialise and unseal it.
-all 3 instances.
-Forst get a command line in the first instance:
+Get a command line in the first instance:
 ```
 kubectl exec -it vault-0 -n vault -- sh
 ```